yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 LET'S GET STARTED:

+The GUI config screen utilises a split screen to show you the main settings (top) and the accounts picklist (bottom).
+There is a draggable divider that you can drag/move up down if required.
+When the screen resolution is not large enough, the divider move auto-move upwards so that bottom section can be seen.
+If this occurs, then the top section becomes scrollable (like the bottom section).
+The screen size and divider locations do not save and will reset every MD session.

-FIRST: If the configuration area is too large on your screen, and you cannot see the 'Account Selection List' then:
->> Click 'Hide Controls' (top right) <<
+FIRST: If the configuration area is too large on your screen, and you cannot see enough of the 'Account Selection List' then click 'Hide Controls' (top right).
+This will shrink the top section further (still scrollable).
+You can un-click 'hide controls' at any time.
+If you don't like the divider location, just drag/move it manually.

 Let's start with a row that is <NOT CONFIGURED>.
 Give it a name - like Credit Card Debt.
 Now select all your credit cards from the account selection list.
 Click each one.
 Hit Save All Settings.